Wizkiller96/WizBot/docs/Permissions System.md

 If you want to remove a permission from the chain of permissions, do `.removeperm X` to remove rule number X and similarly, do `.moveperm X Y` to move rule number X to number Y (moving, not swapping!).

 As an example, if you wanted to enable NSFW for a certain role, say "Lewd", you could do `.rolemdl NSFW enable Lewd`.
-This adds the rule to the top of the permissions chain so even if the default `.sm NSFW disabled` rule exists, the "Lewd" role will be able to use the NSFW module.
+This adds the rule to the top of the permissions chain so even if the default `.sm NSFW disable` rule exists, the "Lewd" role will be able to use the NSFW module.

 If you want the bot to notify users why they can't use a command or module, use `.verbose true` and WizBot will tell you what rule is preventing the command.